Issei-177013/Cloudflare-Utils/README.md

 - **Secure Configuration**: Securely manage Cloudflare API tokens.
 - **Automated Updates**: Set up a cron job to periodically update DNS records.
 - **Interactive CLI**: A user-friendly command-line interface for managing all features.
+- **Zone Management**: A full suite of tools to manage your Cloudflare zones directly from the CLI, including adding, listing, viewing details, and deleting zones.

 ## Prerequisites